-This measure should therefore ensure a smooth implementation of the relaxation of the Day-ahead balance obligation
+This measure should therefore ensure a smooth implementation of the relaxation of the Day-ahead balance obligation.

-When nearing the end of this temporary period, an evaluation is to be organized in order to assess the behaviors of the BRPs and the overall impact of the partial relaxation on the Belgian System Imbalance.
-In case of positive evaluation of this partial relaxation of the Day-ahead balance obligation, a full relaxation can be implemented.
-Otherwise, it might be decided to maintain the partial relaxation of the obligation, or even to revert back to the current situation.
+When nearing the end of each step, an evaluation is to be organized in order to assess the behaviors of the BRPs and the overall impact of the partial relaxation on the Belgian System Imbalance.
+In case of positive evaluation, the next step can be implemented and this till a full relaxation.
+Otherwise, it might be decided to maintain/prologue the last level of partial relaxation of the obligation, or even to revert back to the previous situation.
+A the end of the temporary period (once the last step is achieved with a positive evaluation) the definitive full relaxation of the DA balance obligation could be confirmed.

-During the temporary period, the restriction on the Day-ahead open position is calculated according to the following guidelines:
+The maximum Day-ahead open position allowed per BRP is calculated according to the following guidelines:

-- For each BRP, the maximum of the daily average of "offtakes + sales" is calculated over a 12-months period and updated once a year (if necessary).
+- For each BRP, the maximum of the daily average of "physical offtakes + sales" is calculated over a 12months period and updated once a year (if necessary).
 This parameter intends to give an idea of the size of the BRP portfolio.
-For the new BRPs, or the BRPs that significantly adapted their portfolio during this 12-months period, a specific process is followed to define this parameter based on the estimation from the BRP of the size of his portfolio. - The BRPs are then classified according to the size of their portfolio (small, medium, large, very large). - For each category of BRPs, a threshold applies, that represent the maximum open position that a BRP belonging to this category is allowed to take in Day-ahead.
+For the new BRPs, or the BRPs that significantly adapted their portfolio during this 12months period, a specific process is followed to define this parameter based on the estimation from the BRP of the size of his portfolio. - For each BRP, a threshold applies, that represents the maximum open position that a BRP belonging to this category is allowed to take in Day-ahead. - 3.
+This threshold per BRP is fixed as a % of BRP's portfolio size calculated in point 1 here above.
+At each step of the temporary period the % is increased at the condition of a positive evaluation as described here above.